1j01/simple-console/README.md

 * Fix input styling in Firefox with `font: inherit` and something else to make stuff line up perfectly

-* Fix pixel rounding issues in Edge and/or when zoomed in

-* Fix flickering caused by scrolling to the bottom on a timeout, mainly in Chrome and Edge but also very rarely in Firefox by using `requestAnimationFrame`

 ### License